 We’ll, in the end this all conspired to be one of the most influential sagas in modern North American ski history, and the movie does it justice.

 Only downside?
 Yeah, it’s a flick made by Jackson folks, glorifying Jackson folks, so you get a bit of hubris and localism in the mix.
 And don’t forget, this is more a movie about powder skiing and cliff jumping than about ski mountaineering or human powered backcountry skiing.
 But I can live with all that, as “Swift Silent Deep” is indeed entertaining and informative contribution to the historical record, and helps clarify much of “free skiing’s” evolution; growth that’s sometimes difficult to track in comparison to earlier history (which is sometimes more linear).
-WildSnow six thumbs up, watch more of it here.
-Or get the DVD.
-Oh, and who turned pro?
-Coombs, for starters, but guys like Rick Armstrong and Micah Black are in there too.
+WildSnow six thumbs up.
+Oh, and and who turned pro?
+Coombs, for starters, but guys such as Rick Armstrong and Micah Black are in there too.

 Back to “Edge of Never.”
 This movie closely follows Bill Kerig’s book (reviewed here), and is indeed worth a watch.
 Luckily, while being a bit star focused and “made for film,” the flick maintains an edge of honesty that Kerig and others should receive props for.
 Best example?
 We of course wondered while reading the book just how 15-year-old Kye Petersen’s parents would react to the plan of him being taken down the extreme ski run where his father died.
 Yeah, Kerig addresses this in his writing, but seeing on-screen commentary by these folks is powerful.